-There's also a strong relationship with alcohol consumption among amateur players, with some players believing that a post-match pint will help with recovery.
+There’s also a strong relationship with alcohol consumption amongst amateur players.
+With the belief that a post-match pint will help with recovery.
 This is based on the theory that alcohol has high amounts of carbohydrates, so it should help replace the glycogen stores in the muscles lost during a match.
 We predict this advice came from the same genius who joked that cider is made from apples, so must count towards your five a day.

-The Effects of Drinking Alcohol after a Match
+The effects of Drinking After a Match for Footballers

-The UK Department of health recommends you should consume a soft drink (e.g., a pint of water) in between any alcoholic drinks to help regulate your hydration.
+The UK Department of health recommends you should consume a soft drink (eg a pint of water) in between any alcoholic drink to help regulate your hydration.
 If you are going out after a match, these guidelines are wise to follow.
 You should also make sure you are hydrated before you start drinking any alcoholic drinks.

 If you consume over the government’s recommendation, you are more likely to crave unhealthy fatty foods, which will increase your weight and affect future performance.
 Eating too much stodgy food and alcohol will also eradicate any fitness gains you may have developed during the match.